jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI_configs.md

      sbatch submit-ocn-1248.slurm

-Once the jobs are started by the resource manager, the server will produce output like this:
+Once the jobs are started by the resource manager and have contacted the server, the server will produce output like this:

      620779 : Got connection from Socket[addr=/10.200.202.125,port=43114,localport=6677]
      620780 : Cluster job-ATM connected to gateway at Socket[addr=/10.200.202.125,port=43114,localport=6677]